 One of the greatest financial challenges is preparing adequately for retirement.
-And now more than ever, a strategic plan is crucial to help meet your goals.
+And now more than ever, strategic retirement planning is crucial to help meet your goals.

-Now more than ever, planning for your retirement is critical.
-Gone are the days when pensions and Social Security provided all the income you needed for retirement.
-The new reality is that you are responsible for managing your own retirement, and that starts with making sure you’re strategic in your planning.
+Now more than ever, retirement planning is critical.
+Gone are the days when pensions and Social Security provided all of the income you needed for retirement.
+The new reality is that you are responsible for managing your own retirement, and that starts with making sure you're strategic in your planning.